cncf/wg-serverless/workflow/spec/spec.md

 </details>

 It is often the case that you want to group your workflows into small, reusable logical units that perform certain needed functionality.
-Even though you can use the Event state to call an externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
+Even though you can use the Event or Callback states to call externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
 In that case you would use the SubFlow State.
 It also allows users to model their workflows with reusability and logical grouping in mind.